Dr Patrick Stokes

 Patrick is also a regular contributor to The Conversation, New Philosopher, and a regular media commentator on philosophical issues.
 He was awarded the Australasian Association of Philosophy Media Prize in 2014.

-- Bachelor of Arts (Philosophy), University of Melbourne,
+- Doctor of Philosophy, University of Melbourne, 2015

 Fellow of the Higher Education Academy (UK)